turtl/www/views/pages/index.md

             <div>
                 <h2>Open source</h2>
                 <p>
                     We believe in transparency.
-The Turtl source code, for both the clients and the server, is open source
+Turtl's code is open source
                     <a href="https://github.com/turtl">for anyone to view</a>.
-                    Not only does this make Turtl overall more secure, it allows you to run Turtl inside your organization.
+                    Not only does this make Turtl overall more secure, it allows you to self-host Turtl inside your organization.
                 </p>
             </div>
         </li>